How to Prepare for the USMLE Step 1: A Complete Study Guide

 Study test materials

 One of the most beneficial ways to prepare for your USMLE is to test yourself with practice exam papers.
-The National Board of Medical Examiners (NBME) offers a range of USMLE Step 1 practice exams.
+The National Board of Medical Examiners (NBME) offers a range of USMLE Step 1 self assessments.
 These practice exams serve multiple purposes: they familiarize you with the exam’s structure, providing insight into what to expect; they simulate the real exam experience; and they help identify any knowledge gaps, guiding your focus for further study.
 It’s worth noting, however, that these resources may not comprehensively cover all exam sections, as new topics are regularly introduced each year.
+Additionally, there is a fee to access the full assessments.

 Avoid only studying the last exam papers